21 Log Cabin Builders Share Their #1 Tip For Building Log Homes

 Janet Wilson a log cabin enthusiast and owner in America.

 The biggest mistake I made when building my cabin was to apply my caulk to seal the logs before applying my first coat of staining.
 As I used an oil based caulk the stain didn’t stick very well to it and it gave an unpleasant finish.
-My advice would be to always apply a first coat of stain before caulking or chinking your cabin the future.
+My advice would be to always apply a first coat of stain before caulking your cabin the future.

 20. Ron Silliboy